okdonga/iifes_modules_closures/README.md

   - variables can hold functions
 - Functions are invoked with `()`
 - Anything wrapped in `()` becomes an expression
-- This is going to be built in to ES6 as an [Arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)

 ### Function declaration and invocation